 You’ll be taught by international experts in the field, teaching specialised modules which will develop your skills in research, litigation and negotiating.
 Our internationally diverse community of staff and students gives us a breadth of cross-cultural perspectives and insights into law and justice around the world.

 Professor Christopher Willett has taught, researched, published and advised in the areas of UK, EU and global consumer and contract law; commercial law; sales law; food law; digital content law; services of general interest; financial law; and unfair terms and practices law for 30 years.
-He also regularly conducts studies and research reports and advise on law reform for the UK government, the EU and other bodies.
+He also regularly conducts studies and research reports and advises on law reform for the UK government, the EU and other bodies.

 Dr Stephen Turner is a Senior Lecturer in Essex Law School and has research interests in international environmental law, climate change, global environmental governance and corporate responsibility.

-Dr Anil Yilmaz Vastardis is a Lecturer in Essex Law School.
+Dr Anil Yilmaz Vastardis is a Senior Lecturer in Essex Law School.
 Her main research interests lie within international investment law and business and human rights.

 Dr Marios Koutsias is a qualified lawyer and member of the Thessaloniki Bar Association, Greece.
-He is also a lecturer in Essex Law School, specialising in EU Commercial Law.
+He is also a Senior Lecturer in Essex Law School, specialising in EU Commercial Law.
 His main research interests lie within Company Law; Corporate Governance; Comparative Company Law; European Union Law and Privacy and Data Protection.

 Essex Law School graduates have gone on to a wide variety of careers in international and intergovernmental organisations or employment with governments across the world, in commerce and banking, in non-governmental organisations and, as might be expected, in the legal profession and the judiciary.